HuySG2002/MilkVDuo_CAMGC2083/README.md

 The goal is to improve road safety by alerting the driver when signs of fatigue or microsleep are detected.

 ---
+## License

+This project is a modified version of https://github.com/kurshakuz/drowsiness_detection.git, originally licensed under the MIT License.

+Modifications were made by [HuySG2002] to adapt the software for [driver drowsiness detection on Milk-V Duo 256M].

+---
 ## Key Features

 - Real-time video capture using GC2083 sensor